IbrahimBagalwa/rust-exercises/ManualMemoryMangement.md

 - It has no size restrictions
 - It is accessible by any function, anywhere in the program
-- We have to always deallocate the memory that we have allocated on the heap
+- We have to always deallocate the memory that we have allocated on the heap what the restof the team will be doing while you are setting up the project

+What will the rest of the team be doing while you are setting up the project?